-If you have an X7 expander attached to your master, the whole procedure is a lot easier.
-The X7 gives you direct USB access to the SD card.
-The card is attached to your computer by putting the little switch on the X7 to the left.
+On the MASTER18 or if you have attached in X7 expander to your MASTER, you have an additional option for loading a patch, which is is a lot easier.
+The USB port on the MASTER18 or X7 gives you direct access to the SD card.
+The card is attached to your computer by putting the little switch on the MASTER18/X7 to the left.
 This is like inserting the card into your computer.
 Now you can edit or copy your droid.ini.
 Afterwards simply put the switch back to its center position.
 That will remove the card from your computer (eject it first with your file browser).
 Also the patch will be immediately loaded by your master, no need to press the button.

-Since the Forge operates on the same kind of text files,

-you can open such a manual file with the Forge and also edit Forge-created files with a text editor.
+Since the Forge operates on the same kind of text files, you can open such a manual file with the Forge and also edit Forge-created files with a text editor.
 The Forge even has a simple built in editor for editing the patch or just parts of it in its text form.